Please follow the steps below before your immigrant visa interview at the U.S. Embassy in Chisinau, Moldova.

 During the medical exam

 The medical examination will include a medical history review, physical examination, and chest X-ray, gonorrhea test, and blood tests (for applicants 15 years of age or older).
 The United States also requires tuberculosis (TB) testing for all applicants two years of age and older.
-Please be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
+Be prepared to discuss your medical history, medications you are taking, and current treatments you are undergoing.
 More information on general medical requirements for U.S. immigrants is available via cdc.gov.

 U.S. immigration law requires immigrant visa applicants to obtain certain vaccinations prior to the issuance of a visa.
 Current immigrant visa vaccination requirements are available via cdc.gov.

 Important: All applicants must complete the COVID-19 vaccine series and provide documentation of vaccination to the panel physician in person before completion of the medical examination.
-Information on required COVID-19 vaccination is available via cdc.gov.
+Information on required COVID-19 vaccination is available via cdc.gov

 After the medical exam